-From breathtaking mountains, waterfalls, and glaciers to volcanic beaches, colorful wildflowers, and wildlife, Iceland is a photographer’s paradise during the summer.
-Join us for an Iceland Summer Photo Tour where we will capture the natural wonders of the “Land of Ice & Fire”, from majestic landscapes lit by the endless midnight sun to the island’s summer visitors such as puffins, whales, and lush vegetation.
+Join us for an Iceland Summer Photo Tour where we will capture the natural wonders of the “Land of Ice & Fire,” from majestic landscapes lit by the endless midnight sun to the remotest areas in the Icelandic highlands, accessible only during the summer.

-During this Iceland summer photo tour, we will mainly focus on shooting landscapes and wildlife in Southern Iceland, where you can find the most photogenic locations Iceland has to offer.
+Private accommodation may be available for a feeDuring this Iceland summer photo tour, we will photograph the majestic landscapes of Southern Iceland and the highlands, where you can find the most photogenic locations Iceland has to offer.

-We will personally help you capture the best possible images during our Iceland summer photo tour and show you the best techniques to shoot any type of subject, including landscapes, wildlife, aerial images, etc.
+We will personally help you capture the best possible images and show you the best techniques to shoot any type of subject, including landscapes, aerial images, wildlife, etc.

 Our Iceland summer photo tour itinerary will be flexible.
-We are experts on Iceland, which is like a second home to us, so we will decide the best locations every day according to the weather conditions.
+We are experts in Iceland, which is like a second home to us, so we will decide the best locations every day according to the weather conditions.
 That way, you can make the most of this trip.

 During this photo tour, our goal will be to take advantage of the midnight hours so you can capture your photos with the best light.
 Little by little, we will adapt our sleep schedule depending on the day and weather conditions.

-After a welcome speech and meeting the rest of the group, we will visit our first location: Reykjanes Lighthouse and the beautiful volcanic cliffs of Valahnúkamöl.
-Reykjanes lighthouse is one of the oldest lighthouses in Iceland and it’s surrounded by beautiful volcanic scenery.
-Once in the area, we will shoot some photogenic sea stacks and our first sunset over the Icelandic coastline before resting in our hotel.
+After a welcome speech and meet and greet with the rest of the group, we will visit our first location: Reykjanes Lighthouse and the beautiful volcanic cliffs of Valahnúkamöl.
+Reykjanes Lighthouse is one of the oldest lighthouses in Iceland and it’s surrounded by beautiful volcanic scenery.

 On the second day of our Iceland summer photo tour, after our breakfast, we will drive east on the popular “Ring Road”, the main road that we will follow for most of the trip.